Cookie consent management tool by TermsFeed Self-guided Sea Kayaking in St Anna Archipelago in Sweden | Nature Travels

 Health requirements/experience:

-- We recommend that novices and families choose double kayaks, which are the most stable option.
+We recommend that novices and those with limited experience choose double kayaks, which are the most stable option.
+Please specify your requirements for single/double kayaks on booking.

-- Note that water can be very cold if paddling early/late in the season and we recommend you have additional experience for tours at this time.
+Note that the water can be very cold if paddling early/late in the season and we recommend you have additional experience for tours at this time.

 What makes this "Easy-Medium"?